cairnswm/react-bootstrap-text/README.md

 # React-Bootstrap-Text

 Extends *React-Bootstrap* (https://react-bootstrap.github.io/) with a text component that encapsulates the bootstrap Text Utility classes (https://getbootstrap.com/docs/5.1/utilities/text/).
+If an href is included a link will be created (as will be ignored).

 ## Example